Bill

 AI Summary

-This bill, known as the CLEAR Path Act, aims to prevent and mitigate conflicts of interest for individuals who have served in high-level government positions, particularly those subject to Senate confirmation.
-It amends existing law to impose extended post-employment restrictions on these officials, preventing them from knowingly representing, aiding, or advising a "foreign governmental entity" (an organization or entity controlled by a foreign government) from a "country of concern" (a list of countries defined in other legislation, with some exclusions) before U.S. executive or legislative branch officials with the intent to influence their decisions.
-These restrictions apply to individuals appointed to Senate-confirmed positions on or after the bill's enactment and include a notice requirement upon appointment and termination of service.
-The bill also establishes a mechanism for the Secretary of State, in consultation with the Attorney General, to propose changes to the list of "countries of concern," which would require a specific type of congressional approval.
-Importantly, these new restrictions are set to expire five years after the bill's enactment, though they will not affect conduct that occurred before that sunset date.
+This bill, known as the CLEAR Path Act, aims to prevent conflicts of interest for individuals who have served in high-level government positions, particularly when they transition to working for foreign entities.
+It amends existing law to impose extended post-employment restrictions on individuals appointed to Senate-confirmed positions, meaning roles requiring presidential nomination and Senate approval.
+These restrictions prevent such individuals from knowingly representing, aiding, or advising a foreign governmental entity from a "country of concern" (defined by specific legislation, with some exclusions) before U.S. government officials with the intent to influence decisions.
+The bill mandates that individuals subject to these restrictions be notified upon appointment and upon leaving their government service.
+These new restrictions will generally apply to those appointed after the bill's enactment, though there's a provision for a grace period if new countries are added to the "country of concern" list.
+The restrictions are set to expire five years after the bill's enactment, but this sunset provision does not affect any prohibited conduct that occurred before that date.
+Additionally, the bill establishes a mechanism for the Secretary of State, in consultation with the Attorney General, to propose changes to the definition of "country of concern," which would require a joint resolution of approval from Congress to become effective.

 Committee Categories